The thing that surprised me the most about early retirement

 In my head, these dots were simple enough to connect.
 The job steals eight to 10 hours a day from me.
 Without the job, I get those hours back to use as I see fit.
 And, that part is true.
 I do have those hours back.
 I am in control.

 But, I don't enjoy working out nearly as much as I thought I did.
 Early retirement surprise, indeed!

 I still go to the gym.
 I enjoy it enough to still do it, but things are different.
 I'm not hell-bent on spending two hours at the gym like I had anticipated.
 In fact, that thought is horrifying to me now.
 My focus is getting my workout done so I can get out and do other things.
 Like my own projects.
 Like my work with Rockstar Finance.

 Hell, how about just lounging in the campground's hot tub or pool without a care in the world?

 I keep myself so busy that I cannot rationalize spending two hours a day at the gym.
 I am also not reading blogs nearly as much as I thought I would.
 Or writing blog posts.
-In fact, I’m so damn busy that I’ve all but eliminated my Wednesday posts.
-I just don’t have the time (or motivation) to write that weekly post any longer.
-It doesn’t have the same appeal as it once had.
+Have you noticed a drop off in my Friday Feasts lately?
+Yeah, I just don't have the time (or motivation) to write that weekly post any longer.
+It doesn't have the same appeal as it once had.